cyk19/to-do-list/README.md

 Designing this website, I have learned:
 1. Syntax of Javascript
-2. JavaScript HTML DOM to react to HTML element
+2. JavaScript HTML DOM to react to HTML elements